 A foundation repair company tunneling underneath your home will have the right mindset for the future stability of your home’s foundation.
-With this in mind, the team will begin to fill in the tunnel with the excavated fill that was previously removed.
+With this at the forefront, the team will begin to fill in the tunnel with the excavated fill that was previously removed.

-Once the tunnel is backfilled and the start hole sealed off, the final step is called mud-pumping, which provides the most thorough support under your home.
-Mud-pumping sends a combination of Portland Cement, sifted topsoil, and water at high pressure under the slab.
-This process allows for even the smallest void to be filled correctly and provides proper support to the concrete slab foundation.
+Once the tunnel is filled and the start hole sealed off, the final step is called mud-pumping, which provides the most thorough support under your home.
+Mud-pumping sends a combination of Portland Cement, sifted topsoil, and water with pressure under the slab.

 How much does under-slab tunneling cost?

 Like many repairs needed around the home, the cost will vary depending on each situation.
 Most commonly, under-slab tunneling is priced by the foot which is why the exact location is important.
-The price per foot is a great place to start when looking at the cost of tunneling.
+The price per foot is a great place to start when estimating the cost of tunneling.

-Expect the price of tunneling per foot to be in the $200-$500 range.
-Now this price point will vary from company to company and location to location.
-These individual circumstances make pricing for tunneling frequently fluctuate depending on the cost of materials as well.
+Expect the price of tunneling to fall somewhere in the $200-$500 per foot range.
+This price point will vary from company to company and location to location.
+These individual circumstances make pricing for tunneling fluctuate and also depends on the cost of materials in a particular area.

-Understandably, under-slab tunneling is more beneficial to some homeowners than others.
-As stated earlier, one significant advantage is no mess and no tearing up of the floor of the home.
-This allows for homeowners who have recently renovated your flooring, you probably don’t want to undo all that nice work.
+Under-slab tunneling is more desirable to some homeowners.
+As stated earlier, one significant advantage is that there is no mess and no tearing up the floor of the home.
+If you have recently renovated your flooring, you probably don’t want to undo all that nice work.

-No matter if you are renovating, plan on renovating, or just don’t want your home to look like a war zone, under-slab tunneling may be right for you.
-The benefit of living naturally while having a vital repair done to your home is unmatched.
+Whether you are renovating, plan on renovating, or just don’t want your home to look like a disaster zone making it temporarily unlivable, under-slab tunneling may be a great option for you.
+The benefit of living normally without major life disruption while having a vital repair done to your home is unmatched.

-If you think you might need under-slab tunneling to reach out to us!
-Although Anchor Foundation does not fix the actual plumbing issues (we let the plumbing experts do their part), we can recommend some great plumbers in the area we have worked with and understand our process and the importance of doing the job in the least intrusive and most stable way for you AND your home.
+Although Anchor does not fix the actual plumbing issues (we let the plumbing experts do their part), we can recommend some great plumbers in the area.
+We love working with plumbers of integrity who understand our process and the importance of doing the job in the least intrusive and most stable way for you and your home.